DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 In 2021, Leuleu Accessorize adopted its **first CRM system**, integrating multiple data sources to streamline operations.
 However, supplier-related data from Chinese manufacturers was not included in the system.
 As a result:

-- Key details like **product prices, order numbers, SKUs, and supplier information were missing**.
+- Key details like **product imported prices, order numbers, SKUs, and supplier information were missing**.
 - Inventory records only tracked item counts without recording their costs, making it difficult to determine **total inventory value**.
 - The lack of order-level transparency created difficulties in **tracing orders, managing suppliers, and assessing stock valuation**.